marcelotorrescisterna/MarceloTorresPortfolio/README.md

 ![](/images/CorrMat12.PNG)

 ## Project Number 2: Itaú Binnario Competition
 This was actually **my first own project and my first competition**.
 It took place last year during October.
 This challenge was about predicting if a customer would buy one, more than one or none of a list of five different bank products.
 The competition was sponsored by Binnario.ai and Banco Itaú.
-Several databases were given:
+Several databases were given: The first one containing 24 million transactions belonging to 79539 differente customers.
+The second one containing details of different campaigns that were made.
+The third one containing information about how customers were reached and a fourth database in which information of each customer was detailed.

 ## Project Number 3: Diabetes Prediction Project